msradam/swarm-savvy-mcc-2025/slides.md

 **Zowe API Mediation Layer** - Unified API gateway
 **CICS native** - Direct REST/JSON support in CICS TS

-**This means:** If a tool can make HTTP requests, it can test z/OS.
+**This means:** If a tool can make HTTP requests, it can drive z/OS for testing.

 **The door is open.** Now we just need the right tools.